andrewatts85/shopify-notes/influencer-marketing-shopify.md

   * You can get so much clout (how many people are talking about your brand) for your store.
 The best part is they have 1-3m followers on average and they will promote you for a few thousand.
   * **You can reuse their content in your marketing and target their audience on Instagram via the FaceBook power editor.**
 * Type C = These are generic pages.
 Pages like 'I love basketball'
+ * **$40-$100**
+  * Mass pages are not celebrity based but they are just around a certain topic like "basketball" or "dogs".
+  * These are the best for engagement and getting a TON of people to see your page and posts.
+  * This has the LOWEST rate of conversion.
+They are more than likely NOT to purchase from you or they purchase at a VERY low rate.
+  * However this DOES NOT mean they will NOT purchase from you!!
+Keep in mind this is GREAT to build an audience with that you can retarget with inside of Facebook.